 If information is missing on the report card, the assisted living has not been open long enough to collect the information, has refused to participate in statewide surveys, could not get enough responses on statewide surveys to report reliable scores and/or is too small to report reliable scores.
-For more information, contact the assisted living community or the Department of Human Services at dhs.aasd.hcbs@state.mn.us.
+For more information, contact the assisted living community or DHS.